chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/schema/index-reference.md

 {% /TabbedCodeBlock %}

 {% Note type="info" %}
-For complete hybrid search setup and querying with RRF, see [Hybrid Search Setup](./hybrid-search).
+This example uses `ChromaCloudSpladeEmbeddingFunction`.
+You can also use other sparse embedding functions like `HuggingFaceSparseEmbeddingFunction` or `FastembedSparseEmbeddingFunction` depending on your requirements.
+For complete sparse vector search setup and querying with RRF, see [Sparse Vector Search Setup](./sparse-vector-search).
 {% /Note %}

 ## Next Steps

 - Apply these configurations in [Schema Basics](./schema-basics)
-- Set up [hybrid search](./hybrid-search) with sparse vectors
+- Set up [sparse vector search](./sparse-vector-search) with sparse vectors and hybrid search